 Dear Mr. HiringGuy:

 In addition to my strong record of experience in technology and communications, I would also bring to the position an equally strong skill set that includes proficiencies in CRM technology and workflow software.
-My attached resume provides a more complete picture of those skills.
+I have also recently undertaken a managerial qualification to help me to better support team members.
+My attached resume provides a complete picture of these skills and qualifications.

 Again, I am excited to have the opportunity to apply for your company’s position and am confident that I have the communications, customer service, and problem-resolution skills that ABC Corp needs.
 Please feel free to contact me at (555) 555-0000 to schedule an interview.
 I appreciate your time and look forward to discussing this opportunity in greater detail at your earliest convenience.